-The University's fiscal year 2020-21 state appropriations of \$38,502,198 slightly increased compared to previous years.
+The University's fiscal year 2021-22 state appropriations of \$39,511,575 slightly increased compared to previous years.
 Major emphasis has been placed on the management of expenses and this was even more crucial this year, as COVID-19 required the University to stretch in many new ways.

 Other impacts to the University's financial net position included the adoption of two Governmental Accounting Standards Board Statements, no. 68, Accounting and Financial Reporting for Pensions and no. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-Please refer to Notes 15 and 21 for a detailed analysis of these required changes to the financial statements.
+Please refer to Notes 16 and 22 for a detailed analysis of these required changes to the financial statements.

-Due to the net impact of the student population growth and prudent management of resources, the following FY20-21 financial results occurred:
+The student population totaled 9,640 for the fall 2021, a 10.98% decrease from fall 2020.
+Due to the net impact of the student population decline management actively monitors revenue levels and net impact.
+This prudent management of resources practice resulted in the following FY21-22 financial results occurred: